Slideshow image

 4 Comments

-Melayni about 4 years ago
+Melayni over 4 years ago

 Thanks so much for this powerful piece of writing! ”Why not me?”
 I hadn’t thought of it that way.
 We all have our struggles.
 Thanks for being willing to share your story!
 I know your story will change and touch many lives!

-Cindy Cindy about 4 years ago
+Cindy Cindy over 4 years ago

 You are brave and courageous!
 I am proud of you for fighting for your mental, spiritual and physical health and being willing to share your journey with others to teach those of us who need to better understand this very real darkness, as well as those who need the assurance that they are not alone in their struggles.
 You are doing good things ❤

-Michelle almost 4 years ago
+Michelle over 4 years ago

 Your vulnerability is beautiful.
 Both of your posts have so much truth and I am sure MANY people can relate to some of those feelings and are encouraged by your words.
 Thank you so much for sharing, it's not an easy thing to do.

-Julie Gail Veilleux almost 4 years ago
+Julie Gail Veilleux over 4 years ago

 Indeed a life changing way of thinking!
 Why not me???
 God doesn't need perfect people, He needs people He can use and by starting to accept ourselves in our brokenness and for how we are made made, makes knowing Him in His Power, all the more worthwhile!